brianwillis/Kryptos4/README.md

 Compiling
 ---------

-Before compiling, it's a good idea to read through Config.cs to see if any configuration needs to be set.
+Before compiling, it's a good idea to read through [Config.cs][3] to see if any configuration needs to be set.
 Comments in the file explain how everything works.
 I've tried to choose sensible defaults.
 At the very least it's a good idea to specify an output folder for results to be saved in.

 To build the application: